Sign In / Sign Out

 In Ireland, DCU hosts the Biomedical Diagnostics Institute, a world-class multidisciplinary research institute focused on the development of next-generation point-of-care biomedical diagnostic devices.
 Funded by Science Foundation Ireland, the institute addresses major clinical challenges informed by the partnership of clinicians, scientists and industry.
 Building on ASU’s strong partnership with DCU, and their work with Ventana Medical Systems, Inc., this initiative is at the cutting edge in establishing diagnostics as an independent discipline.

-The international school, led by Director George Runger, is a prime example of ASU's transdisciplinary approach.
-It draws from multiple assets at each institution: at DCU, the school builds upon the award-winning Master of Science in Biomedical Diagnostics program based at the Biomedical Diagnostics Institute, and upon expertise from faculty in science and health, engineering and computing, and DCU's Business School.
+The international programs draw from multiple assets at each institution: at DCU, the school builds upon the award-winning Master of Science in Biomedical Diagnostics program based at the Biomedical Diagnostics Institute, and upon expertise from faculty in science and health, engineering and computing, and DCU's Business School.
 At ASU, school faculty collaborate across the Biodesign Institute, the School of Life Sciences in the College of Liberal Arts and Sciences, the College of Health Solutions, the Ira A. Fulton Schools of Engineering, the W. P. Carey School of Business, and the Consortium for Science, Policy & Outcomes.